 Hyperthyroidism is a condition in which the thyroid gland is overactive and produces too much thyroid hormone.
 If left untreated, hyperthyroidism can lead to other health problems.
 Some of the most serious involve the heart (rapid or irregular heartbeat, congestive heart failure) and the bones (osteoporosis).
-People with mild hyperthyroidism or the elderly may not have any symptoms at all.

 Many of the signs and symptoms of hyperthyroidism may occur in other conditions.
 An endocrinologist, a specialist in hormone-related conditions, can help diagnose and treat hyperthyroidism.
 If you have ever been treated for hyperthyroidism, or are currently being treated, see your doctor regularly so that your condition can be monitored.
 It is important to ensure that your thyroid hormone levels are normal and that you're getting enough calcium to keep your bones strong.

 The Hormone Health Network is the public education affiliate of the Endocrine Society dedicated to helping both patients and doctors find information on the prevention, treatment and cure of hormone-related conditions.